data-to-insight/d2i-linux-build/README.md

 ---

-## PRev attempts (and Why Failed)
+## Prev attempts - i.e. some background on our approach to this build and why (and Why Failed)

-This avoids the mounting of privileged paths like `/proc` and `/dev/pts` inside the Dockerfile, which fails in unprivileged environments like GitHub Codespaces and GitPod.
+This avoids mounting of privileged paths like `/proc` and `/dev/pts` inside Dockerfile, which seemed to fail repeatedly in (any)unprivileged environments like GitHub Codespaces and GitPod (admitedly on this one i did't use the paid account).

 | Attempt                         | Description                                 | Status | Problem                                                                 |
 |---------------------------------|---------------------------------------------|--------|-------------------------------------------------------------------------|